Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/2026 heroku & git page alternatives.md

+## Main Heroku Alternatives and Hosting Categories in 2026

 When people say “Heroku alternative,” they usually mean one of four different things:

 1. A **managed backend platform** where you can deploy a Node.js, Python, Ruby, PHP, Go, or Docker app.
 2. A **frontend-first platform** for Next.js, React, static sites, and serverless functions.
 3. A **static hosting platform** like GitHub Pages, where there is no always-running backend server.
 4. A **self-hosted PaaS** where you run a Heroku-like platform on your own VPS.

 That distinction matters because **GitHub Pages, Vercel, Netlify, Render, Railway, Fly.io, and Coolify are not all solving the exact same problem**.